Wyko/essential_deathworlders/content/books/waters-babylon/1-tzedakah.md

 some sort was speaking to the littlest ones with the aid of a translator on his arm.

-"Okay...just like we were practicing earlier," and [the song](https://youtu.be/uTnspbSjKVc) began again as he addressed the other two groups.
+"Okay... just like we were practicing earlier," and [the song](https://youtu.be/uTnspbSjKVc) began again as he addressed the other two groups.
 "I'll cue your groups to come in-remember, this is called a 'round', meaning you'll all be singing different parts of the same song at the same time,